hello-robot/stretch_body/docs/stretch_body_guide.md

 Motion commands are non-blocking and it is the responsibility of the user code to poll the Robot Status to determine when and if a motion target has been achieved.

 The Stretch_Body interface is not designed to support high bandwidth control applications.
-The natural dynamics of the robot actuators do not support high bandwidth contorl, and the USB based interface limits high rate communication.
+The natural dynamics of the robot actuators do not support high bandwidth control, and the USB based interface limits high rate communication.

 In practice, a Python based control loop that calls push_command( ) at 1Hz to 10Hz is sufficiently matched to the robot natural dynamics.